Cannabis in Lesotho: Enforcement

-Medical cannabis
+Medical cannabis reform

 In 2017, the Lesotho Ministry of Health licensed a South African firm to grow cannabis in Lesotho for medical and scientific purposes, the first such authorized establishment in Africa.

 In late 2017/early 2018, the Lesotho government licensed 5 companies to produce medical marijuana.
 Three of these companies have been partially, or entirely acquired by established licensed Canadian producers: